IBM/ansible-role-infosvr/README.md

 ## Dependencies

-The configuration of Information Analyzer makes use of the `cmgrote.ibm-infosvr-metadata-asset-manager` role indirectly, using the `import_role` directive.
-Therefore `cmgrote.ibm-infosvr-metadata-asset-manager` is not explicitly in the dependencies of this role, but it does need to be installed for this role to work (if you are installing and configuring the Information Analyzer feature).
+The configuration of Information Analyzer makes use of the `IBM.infosvr-metadata-asset-manager` role indirectly, using the `import_role` directive.
+Therefore `IBM.infosvr-metadata-asset-manager` is not explicitly in the dependencies of this role, but it does need to be installed for this role to work (if you are installing and configuring the Information Analyzer feature).

 ## Example Playbook